TimothyElder/hugo.structure-sense/content/pages/team.md

 layout: "team"
 ---

 We are assembling a focused team to launch *Structure & Sense*.
-Short bios and affiliations below.